bryanbraun/bryanbraun.github.io/_posts/2013-08-26-the-fogg-behavior-model.md

 </p>

 <p class="p1">
   <small>This rough overview is just scratching the surface.
-To learn more about the Fogg Behavior model, check out <a href="http://www.behaviormodel.org/" target="_blank" title="Fogg Behavior Model">behaviormodel.org</a></small>
+To learn more about the Fogg Behavior model, check out <a href="http://www.behaviormodel.org/" target="_blank" rel="noopener noreferrer" title="Fogg Behavior Model">behaviormodel.org</a></small>
 </p>